brunoclpinto/BUFY/README.md

 - `backup-ledger [name]` snapshots the current file, `list-backups [name]` enumerates available restore points, and `restore-ledger <index|pattern> [name]` reverts to the desired snapshot (with interactive confirmation).
 - The classic `save [path]` / `load [path]` commands remain for ad-hoc JSON paths.

 All saves are deterministic (bar timestamps), schema versioned, and guard against corruption via temp files plus optional rolling backups.
-A small state file remembers the last open ledger; interactive sessions auto-load it on startup for continuity.
+The shared config file tracks the last opened ledger so interactive sessions auto-load it on startup for continuity.

 Additional architectural notes are captured in `docs/design_overview.md`.